jmreicha/autosnap/README.md

 ###Installation

-The easiest way to get up and running is to run `pip install -U autosnap`.
+The easiest way to get up and running is to run

+    pip install -U autosnap

 Alternatively, you can fork/clone this project from github.
+After it has been cloned, run

+    python setup.py develop

-After it has been cloned, run `python setup.py develop` from the autosnap root directory and you should be good to go.
+from the autosnap root directory and you should be good to go.

 ###Configuration